It’s not enough that management commit themselves to quality and productivity, they must know what it is they must do.

 - Eliminate impediments and evolve systems and practices in support of Lean-Agile development

-- Take subtle control in assignment of individuals to teams; address issues that teams cannot unblock; make personnel changes where necessary
+- Have subtle control of assigning individuals to teams, address issues that teams cannot resolve, and make personnel changes where necessary

-- Evaluate performance, including team input; provide input, guidance, and corrective actions
+- Evaluate performance, including team input; provide guidance and corrective actions

 - Remain close enough to the team to add value and to be a competent manager; stay far enough away to let them problem-solve on their own

-- Help in building Agile Milestones and Roadmaps, as well as the building plans that enable them
+- Help build Agile Milestones and Roadmaps, as well the plans that enable them.

 - Help develop, implement, and communicate the economic framework.

-- Assist the Release Train and Value Stream Engineers with PI Planning readiness and Pre- and Post- PI Planning activities
+- Assist the Release Train Engineers (RTEs) and Solution Train Engineers (STEs) with Program Increment (PI) Planning readiness and Pre- and Post-PI Planning activities.

-- Work with Release Train and Value Stream Engineers and system stakeholders to help ensure alignment and effective execution of Strategic Themes
+- Work with Release Train Engineers, Solution Train Engineers, and system stakeholders to help ensure alignment and effective execution of Strategic Themes

 - Work with the System Architect/Engineer, Product Managers, and Product Owners to establish clear content authority